SirvachJumani/AFE3-Multivariate-Marco-VAR-Modeling/README.md

 University Trier - Applied Financial Econometrics - Project 3

 # Summary for Multivariate VAR Modeling
-First we upload the Macro variable dataset and create a monthly inflation rate from the CPI, then declare the three macro variables Federal Fund Rate, Unemployment Rate, and Inflation Rate as a plain time series object and plotit.
-Afterwards, generate the three VAR models with best fit, then applying the ljung-Box test to check the "No autocorrelation" with chi-sq degrees of freedom 3 and 12.
-Finally we use the higher plags in VAR and fail to reject the Null Hypothesis "No autocorrelation".
-Moreover apply the chelosky ordering of macro variables are (Federal Fund Rate, Inflation Rate, unemployment Rate) and plot them.
+First we upload the Macro variable dataset and create a monthly inflation rate from the CPI, then declare the three macro variables Federal Fund Rate, Unemployment Rate, and Inflation Rate as a plain time series object and plot it.
+Afterward, generate the three VAR models with best fit, then applying the ljung-Box test to check the "No autocorrelation" with chi-sq degrees of freedom 3 and 12.
+Finally, we use the higher plans in VAR and fail to reject the Null Hypothesis "No autocorrelation".
+Moreover apply the chelosky ordering of macro variables are (Federal Fund Rate, Inflation Rate, Unemployment Rate) and plot them.
 And explain the chelosky decomposition and its interpretation.

 # Task done in Multivariate VAR Modeling